diskerror/Utilities/README.md

 # Obsolete
 This project is obsolete.
-Current coding style and wisdom done use registries or singletons.
+Current coding style and wisdom don't use registries or singletons that are defined here.
 Other features will be moved to other projects.

 ## PHP Utilities